mattgriffindev/ci_msp4_v1/README.md

   3. View items without having to create an account
   4. View and sort items by category and price
   5. Purchase items without having to create an account
+  6. Update and remove items from my bag
-  6. Register for an account if I choose to
+  7. Register for an account if I choose to
-  7. Find the site's contact details, including social media links, and be able to contact the site
+  8. Find the site's contact details, including social media links, and be able to contact the site
-  8. Log in to my account (returning user)
+  9. Log in to my account (returning user)
-  9. Share reviews of items I have purchased (returning user)
+  10. Share reviews of items I have purchased (returning user)
-  10. View my previous orders (returning user)
+  11. View my previous orders (returning user)

 **As a superuser, I want to...**